Earth’s Treasures

 3. Giant Compost Bin & Worms

 If you hold a handful of soil, there will be more micro-organisms in there than the number of people who have ever lived on the planet.
-Students step through our ‘Incredible Shrinking Machine’ to immerse themselves in our Giant Compost Bin where they meet minibeasts and discover the vital role they play to reduce organic waste to provide fertilizer and valuable nutrients to our depleted soils.
+In this activity, students step through our ‘Incredible Shrinking Machine’ to immerse themselves in our Giant Compost Bin where they meet minibeasts and discover the vital role they play to reduce organic waste to provide fertilizer and valuable nutrients to our depleted soils.
 They then meet worms up close and personal – to discover what they eat, how much they can eat, how they breath, move around and break down their food to be one of earth’s most valuable recyclers providing healthy and abundant micro-organisms to our soil!

 4. Recycling and the Alternatives